xackery/githubeq/README.md

 1. Add repository and user based on what the token was used, e.g. user: xackery, repository: githubeq would be for this repository.
 1. Run githubeq again.
 It should now work and go idle.
 1. Check if githubeq made an `issues` folder.
 This is where the issues in lua should generate at.
-1. Download [issue.lua](https://github.com/xackery/githubeq/releases/latest/download/issue.lua) and place it in your `quests/lua_modules/commands` folder.
+1. Download [register_bug.lua](https://github.com/xackery/githubeq/releases/latest/download/register_bug.lua) and place it in your `mods` folder, which should be in your eqemu root.
+1. Create a file called `mods/load_order.txt` if it doesn't already exist.
-1. Edit your `quests/lua_modules/command.lua` file and add the following line to the below the other 4 or 5 commands: `commands["issue"] 	  = { 0,   require(commands_path .. "issue") };`
+1. Edit `mods/load_order.txt` and add `register_bug.lua` to the bottom of the file.
 1. Go in game and type `#rq` to reload quests.
-1. Type `#issue Hello GithubEQ!` in game and you should get a message your issue is submitted.
+1. Type `/bug` in game and create an issue.
-1. By default, check_frequency_minutes is set to 1, meaning every minute it'll look for issues in the issues folder, and push them to your github Issues page.
-Wait 60 seconds and verify all is okay.
+1. Peek at githubeq's output after ~60s and you should see if it picked up the file.
+1. Check if issues in your repository is populated with your new issue.